 Flying makes up a substantial amount of our carbon footprint; taking trips that don’t require a plane journey can significantly reduce your overall impact.

-When it comes time to buy a new car, and as they become more affordable over time, an electric or hybrid vehicle may be an option, meaning you can minimise the amount of petrol you use.
-If you’re in London, driving an electric, or plug-in electric hybrid vehicle, can help you avoid the daily £11.50 Congestion Charge fee.
+When it comes time to buy a new car, and as they become more affordable, an electric or hybrid vehicle may be an option.
+It can help you minimise the amount of petrol you use.